Trafitto/CareerOWpy/README.md

 # Overwatch career Web Scraper

-A simple script that searches for some data from the [overwatch career site](https://playoverwatch.com/en-us/career/pc/)
+A simple cli script that searches for some data from the [overwatch career site](https://playoverwatch.com/en-us/career/pc/)